 The word decentralization in blockchain is twofold.
 One, it means that instead of data being stored in one place, like one computer in one office, data is stored on multiple computers all around the world.
 And two, decentralization also means that no one person, corporation, government, authority, or any entity controls any aspect of the data recording and storage process.

-For example, currently, we have a central banking system controlled by the government, a central authority, who issues fiat that can reside in accounts controlled by Reserve Bank of South Africa or other similar centralized entities.
+For example, currently, we have a central banking system controlled by the government, a central authority, who issues fiat that can reside in accounts controlled by the Reserve Bank of South Africa or other similar centralized entities.

 Each of these entities is in complete control of where and how their data is recorded, stored, and managed.
 They can decide what type of servers to use, where the servers are located, and how their security protocols work.